truj/midica/README.md

 Midica is an interpreter for a Music Programming Language.
 It translates source code to MIDI.

-But it can also be used as a MIDI Player, MIDI compiler, MIDI decompiler, Karaoke Player, ALDA player, ABC player, LilyPond Player or a MIDI File Analyzer.
+But it can also be used as a MIDI Player, MIDI compiler or decompiler, Karaoke Player, ALDA Player, ABC Player, LilyPond Player or a MIDI File Analyzer.

-You write music with the easy-to-learn programming language "MidicaPL".
+You write music with one of the supported languages (MidicaPL, ALDA or ABC).

-You can use the same techniques like in regular programming, like:
+The built-in music programming language MidicaPL supports the same techniques as regular programming languages, like:

 - Variables and Constants
 - Functions